Covid-19 Updates & Resources for Students

 - Don't touch your face, eyes, nose, or mouth, with unwashed hands!

 - Cover your cough or sneeze with your bent elbow or with a tissue even when you have on a face covering!

 To provide services, education, and outreach on various topics related to health and well-being in order to increase student success.
 We assist students in learning skills to make informed decisions concerning their health and well-being.
 We work collaboratively with the other Well-being Network departments to provide fitness classes, mindfulness programs, workshops, and other wellness services.
 Workshops can be requested by faculty, staff, student groups, residence halls, and other campus organizations.

-Certified peer educators develop and deliver workshops, facilitate focus groups, provide outreach programming, and market health promotion services and campus resources to the campus community.
+Certified peer educators develop and deliver workshops, facilitate focus groups, provide outreach programming, and other health promotion services to the campus community.
 Learn more about our peer program at our office in the Thomas Commons.

 Mental well-being is how you think, act, and cope with the stressors and challenges of life.
 Your mental well-being impacts how you see yourself, your life, and others around you.
 Your state of mental well-being influences negatively or positively your ability to achieve your goals.
 A healthy mental state will allow you to function and be resilient in the face of life’s challenges and adversity.

 If stress, depression, or anxiety is negatively impacting your life, reach out to one of Cornell’s Well-being Network of resources: